Idaho Commission for Libraries: History

 Early in its statehood, stagecoaches delivered traveling libraries to Idaho settlements, mining camps, and outposts.
 The wooden boxes contained volumes for every age and every interest.
 The "Traveling Library," the precursor to the Idaho Commission for Libraries, was formed by the Columbian Club of Boise in 1899.

 The 1901, Idaho Legislature created the State Library with an annual operating budget of $3,000.
 Charged with organizing new libraries and improving existing ones, Idaho took pride in its State Library services.
 The traveling library brought a civilizing and educational force to 51 settlements, including large towns like Boise, Moscow, and Pocatello and small ones like Preston, St. Anthony, and Salmon.
 By 1904, 100 communities were receiving books.

 By the 1920s, every major city in Idaho and many smaller communities boasted a library.
 Ten of those were built with Carnegie grants.
 These grants required local community support, much like private and federal library grants of today.
 The State Library continued to deposit collections of books throughout the state.
 In the 1930s, continuing education to improve local library services began and continues to be in demand.

 In 1957, the Idaho Legislature more than doubled the State Library's budget, allowing the agency to receive federal grants under the Library Services Act.
 With these monies, local libraries demonstrated innovative services such as bookmobiles and children's story times.
 These early grants were the precursors of the Library Services and Technology Act funds administered by the Commission for Libraries in Idaho today.

 After the Library Services Act was revamped in 1964, federal dollars also went toward library buildings.
 The final construction grant was awarded in 1998.
 In 1973, the Talking Book Library began to serve people whose disabilities made it difficult to use printed materials.
 Today, special machines and recorded books are sent statewide to provide recreational reading materials to thousands of patrons.

 In the mid-seventies, the State Library ushered in computer technology by awarding library automation grants.
 That legacy continues today through the Libraries Linking Idaho Network (LiLI).
-The network hosts the popular LiLI databases and statewide resource sharing catalog, paid for by state dollars.
+The network hosts LiLI databases and a statewide resource sharing catalog, funded by state dollars.
 Plans for LiLI include the development of more statewide networking activities.

 Effective July 1, 2006, the Idaho State Library changed its name to the Idaho Commission for Libraries and the board of trustees was renamed the Board of Library Commissioners.